Standing Desk Buyer's Guide 2026: How to Pick the Right Desk

 Standard seated desk height is ~28–30 inches.
 If you’re 5’4” or shorter, you may need a desk that drops to 24” or lower — and not all desks do.
 Uplift V2-Commercial drops to 22.6”; FlexiSpot E7 drops to 22.8”; most desks only drop to 25”+.

 Standing height: floor to elbow at 90-degree angle, with shoulders relaxed.
 Add 1–2 inches for keyboard tray height if you use one.
+Our standing desk height planner does this check for you: enter your height and heel, and it returns your target seated and standing heights and flags whether a given desk’s travel range actually reaches them.

 Step 6: Warranty — Read the Fine Print